 Osteopathy is primarily a hands on therapy, working on the body's tissues.
 I use focus, my hands and my and your awareness to help release tight muscles & joints, and to encourage fluid movement in restricted, congested areas.
+This can have profound effects on the health of the whole body.
 Treatments may include ways of working that are similar to massage; gentle rhythmic movement of the neck, spine and joints of the arms and legs; and 'indirect' 'holding and waiting' approaches.

 Osteopathic treatment in stress related conditions